 When health care organizations transform and innovate while complying with multiple, complex regulatory schemes and operating under the glare of public scrutiny, attorney Arthur Fried helps support their missions and advance new products, initiatives, and opportunities.

-His experience, as general counsel of a teaching hospital, nonprofit health system, and several large government agencies serving the public, informs his skills in understanding and achieving clients’ goals, advocating with government agencies, negotiating with adversaries, and addressing public policy considerations.
+His experience as general counsel of a teaching hospital, a nonprofit health system, and several large government agencies serving the public informs his skills in understanding and achieving clients’ goals, advocating with government agencies, negotiating with adversaries, and addressing public policy considerations.
 Health care executives trust Arthur’s guidance in a constantly changing strategic, reimbursement, and compliance environment.